 Patients with chronic diseases do not have to go to the hospital regularly if their routine controls and follow-ups can be done remotely.
 Today, doctors can check their patients digitally with remote patient monitoring tools and video consults.

 Patients with chronic diseases do not have to go to the hospital regularly if their routine controls and follow-ups can be done remotely.
-Especially during the pandemic period, it is a much better option for the elderly and people with chronic diseases to stay at home.
-However, this should not affect the health service they receive.
-Today, with the technological developments in the field of health, most follow-up processes can be done remotely.
-Although nothing is more effective than in-person experience, doctors can control their patients digitally with remote patient monitoring tools and video consults.
+Especially during the pandemic, it is a much better option for the elderly and people with chronic diseases to stay at home.
+However, this should be fine with the health service they receive.
+Today, with the technological developments in health, most follow-up processes can be done remotely.
+Although nothing is more effective than an in-person experience, physicians can control their patients digitally with remote patient monitoring tools and video consults.

-Along with exemination methods, technology is changing very quickly.
+Along with examination methods, technology is changing very quickly.
 Video visits, mobile health, infrared temperature sensors and wearable devices replace clinic visits.
-While remote patient monitoring and telehealth have been prominent in the last few years, the workflows and processes related to these two services are also constantly evolving to improve the care delivery experience.
+While remote patient monitoring and telehealth have been prominent in the last few years, the workflows and processes related to these two services constantly evolve to improve the care delivery experience.
 The pandemic has only accelerated this process and revealed the need for more innovative infrastructure and device investments.

 We can list the technology equipment required for more effective remote management of chronic diseases as follows:

 Medical devices and sensors help doctors measure critical data and other patient parameters.
-For example, blood pressure, temperature, glucometers, pulse oximeters and respiratory rate sensors are integrated with mobile applications and can be used for remote monitoring of patients.
+For example, blood pressure, temperature, glucometers, pulse oximeters and respiratory rate sensors are integrated with mobile applications and can be used for remote patient monitoring.
 Most healthcare institutions and smaller clinics offer remote monitoring or kit devices according to each patient's needs.

 Platforms are necessary to aggregate data and facilitate communication between patients and doctors.
 These platforms are HIPAA compliant and offer integration with EMRs and devices.

 While EMRs are part of the technology infrastructure of any healthcare system, integrating wearable data from devices into EMR can help physicians maintain data continuity.
-Health institutions and healthcare providers may require data to come only at certain intervals in order not to be adversely affected by the very intense data coming from personal devices.
-For integration with healthcare standard EMRs such as FHIR, patients should prefer devices that can integrate with the use of healthcare standards.
+Health institutions and healthcare providers may require data to come only at certain intervals so as not to be adversely affected by the intense data from personal devices.
+For integration with healthcare standard EMRs such as FHIR, patients should prefer devices that integrate with healthcare standards.

-Devices and sensors can create huge amounts of data and store this data in big data memory.
+Devices and sensors can create vast amounts of data and store this data in significant data memory.
 The algorithms at the beginning of this data can help with risk reduction, predictions and reaching more people.
-AI techniques such as machine learning, cognitive computing, and deep learning can play a critical role in detecting chronic diseases.
+AI techniques such as machine learning, cognitive computing and deep learning can be critical in detecting chronic diseases.

-Atrial fibrillation, type 2 diabetes, stroke, coronary artery disease, chronic obstructive pulmonary disease, chronic wounds, and congestive heart failure are 7 diseases in which technology is used in patient care and promising results are obtained.
+Atrial fibrillation, type 2 diabetes, stroke, coronary artery disease, chronic obstructive pulmonary disease, chronic wounds and congestive heart failure are seven diseases in which technology is used in patient care and promising results are obtained.

-These diseases affect at least half of the elderly population worldwide and account for 80% of healthcare costs.
+These diseases affect at least half of the elderly population worldwide, accounting for 80% of healthcare costs.
 Current treatment delivery for these diseases is reactive.
 For proactive care management, patient data at regular intervals is necessary to provide real-time feedback and adapt patients to healthy behavioral changes.

 Chronic disease management requires an integrated approach focused on lifestyle changes and behavioral modifications.
-Chronic disease management uses technology to collect data from wearable devices, and AI and analytics to get results.
-Although there are not many solutions for the management of chronic diseases, it is important to have the following functionality in these technology solutions or applications:
+Chronic disease management uses technology to collect data from wearable devices and AI and analytics to get results.
+Although there are not many solutions for the management of chronic diseases, it is essential to have the following functionality in these technology solutions or applications:

 • The ability to group patients